WHAT TO LOOK FOR IN A TYPICAL DIGITAL MARKETING REPORT

-Reviewing these metrics will provide great insights and potentially save money.
+Auditing these metrics will provide great insights and potentially save money.

 For those merchant considering using Google Shopping, this chapter is for you.

-Running Product Listing Ads (PLA) campaigns is also pat of PPC since the advertiser is being charged only when a user clicks on a PLA ads.
+Running Product Listing Ads (PLA) campaigns is also part of PPC since the advertiser is being charged only when a user clicks on a PLA ads.
 However, the structure of the PLA campaign is unique and different from the regular AdWords or Bing Ads search or display campaign settings.
 Therefore, the KPIs would also be slightly different.

 - Revenue from PLA campaigns: the main eCommerce element that we would want to look in a PLA campaign would be the revenue.
 Like always, the performance of this channel needs to make financial sense, so the ROI must be positive.
 In many cases, we should pay close attention to CPA and make sure that it is not exceeding the actual price of the product, speaking of low price items.

 - Products with high ROAS: make sure that items with high ROAS are having competitive bids.